 Easter is always full of surprises and fun.
 Kids especially love this holiday for they get lots of gifts and play various games.
-The offer you some of the Easter games to diverse your party and let your kids spend an unforgettable time.
+We offer you some Easter games to diverse your party and let your kids spend an unforgettable time.

 Treasure Hunt on Easter Island

 The traditional process of giving gifts and sweets can be a real adventure.
 Hide them in your house or the garden, draw a map and pointers for the kids with a piece of chalk, and come up with some funny tasks at every stage of their quest (in each room, for example) like to tell a poem, to guess a riddle, etc. As soon as the treasure is found, the kids’ joy will be limitless.